JCMexplains/writing-for-success-2023/textbook.md

 [Table of Contents](#contents)

-## Writing Basics: What Makes a Good Sentence?
+## Writing Basics: What Makes A Good Sentence?

 ## Language Change